 In-depth and expert coverage on big games

-We're not interested in straight Q&A transcripts, and we're not particularly interested in 'making of' features.
+We're not interested in straight Q&A transcripts.
 We are interested in articles that explain elements of the industry via research and chats with interview subjects.
 For example: A good snowman is hard to build.
+We're also like the odd retrospective "making of" kind of thing, and interviews on specific games if there are interesting thing to talk about.
+Also, it's cool when people interview non-games experts about games-related things.

 What we're not currently looking for